Lawez/phase-2-project-group/README.md

 ├── .canvas                                                <- canvas extention
 ├── .gitignore                                             <- gitignore
 ├── CONTRIBUTING                                           <- Conribution logs
-├── LISENCE                                                <- LICENCE of the project ├── README.md                                              <- The top-level README for reviewers of this project
+├── LISENCE.md                                               <- LICENCE of the project
+├── README.md                                              <- The top-level README for reviewers of this project
 └── student.ipynb                                          <- Narrative documentation of analysis in Jupyter notebook
 ```